PacktPublishing/Modern-Time-Series-Forecasting-with-Python/README.md

         c.
 The “kaggle.json” file will be downloaded.
 Place the file in `api_keys` folder.
 3. Run the following command from the root directory of the Github repo project you checked out as part of the environment setup.
     `kaggle datasets download -d jeanmidev/smart-meters-in-london -p data/london_smart_meters –unzip`
-4. Make necessary changes and arrange the files as expectsd (in the next section)
+4. Make necessary changes and arrange the files as expected (in the next section)

 Alternative 2
 1. If you don't have an account at Kaggle, head over to Kaggle and quickly register. https://www.kaggle.com/account/login?phase=startRegisterTab
 2. Go to https://www.kaggle.com/jeanmidev/smart-meters-in-london and download the dataset
 3. Unzip the contents to `data/london_smart_meters`
 4. Unzip `hhblock_dataset` to get the raw files we want to work with.
-5. Make necessary changes and arrange the files as expectsd (in the next section)
+5. Make necessary changes and arrange the files as expected (in the next section)

 ### Final Folder Structure after dataset extraction

-These are the necessary files.
+These are the necessary files in the folder structure the code expects.
 If there are additional files, it is okay.
 ```
 data
 ├── london_smart_meters